 While certain transactions described in the Materials may be used for hedging purposes to reduce or eliminate certain risks associated with your assets or liabilities, the effectiveness of hedging may depend upon holding these transactions to maturity and not reducing or disposing of all or any portion of the asset or liability during the term of the hedge.
-If a swap transaction is terminated early, or if you reduce or dispose of all or a portion of the underlying asset or liability before the transaction matures (such as prepaying a floating rate loan you hedge with a swap), then depending on the nature of the transaction, its characteristics and your position in it (e.q., buyer, seller, counterparty, etc.), you may incur a substantial loss or you may receive little or no hedging benefit from any upfront or periodic payments or exchanges or any other costs incurred in purchasing, selling, acquiring, maintaining or disposing of the transaction.
+If a swap transaction is terminated early, or if you reduce or dispose of all or a portion of the underlying asset or liability before the transaction matures (such as prepaying a floating rate loan you hedge with a swap), then depending on the nature of the transaction, its characteristics and your position in it (e.g., buyer, seller, counterparty, etc.), you may incur a substantial loss or you may receive little or no hedging benefit from any upfront or periodic payments or exchanges or any other costs incurred in purchasing, selling, acquiring, maintaining or disposing of the transaction.
 You may also incur a substantial loss if you enter into a swap transaction in anticipation of hedging an asset or liability that does not materialize.
-You should understand that significant potential amounts could become payable by you for modifying a swap transaction, terminating it early or transferring your position in the transaction to another person or entity, or in connection with the exercise of any option or other rights under the transaction or governing documents, depending upon then existing market conditions.
-You should also consider that prepaying your loan or disposing of an asset or other liability does not relieve you of your obligations under a swap transaction, which may be terminated early only in accordance with the terms of the swap trading relationship documentation (such as an ISDA Master Agreement) or other transaction documents, or otherwise by mutual agreement.
+You should understand that significant potential amounts could become payable by you for modifying a swap transaction or governing documents, depending upon then existing market conditions.
+You should also consider that prepaying your loan or other rights under the transaction or governing documents, depending upon then existing market conditions.
+You should also consider that prepaying your loan or disposing of an asset or other liability does not relieve you of your obligations under a swap transaction documents, or otherwise by mutual agreement.
 Such termination may require payment by you of an early termination amount, which amount may be substantial.
 Whether you use a swap transaction for hedging or another purpose, you should satisfy yourself that you understand these and other risks relative to the benefits you are seeking to achieve and that the transaction and risks are suitable for you.
-These risks are discussed in greater detail in disclosures provided to you through the following website: www.wellsfargo.com/swapdisclosures
+These risks are discussed